 This movie contains the following tropes:

-- Affably Evil: Tony's a nice guy, if you don't cross him.
+- Affably Evil: Tony's a pretty likeable and charming guy — if you don't cross him.

 - Ax-Crazy: Connie

 - Book Ends: The movie begins and ends with Angela in a beauty salon; in the beginning as a customer, and in the end as an employee.